Uniform fetishism: Types of uniforms

-Among the most common uniforms in uniform fetish are those of a police officer, prison officer, soldier, schoolgirl, nurse, French maid, waitress, cheerleader, and Playboy Bunny.
+Among the most common uniforms in uniform fetish are those of a police officer, prison officer, soldier, schoolgirl, cheerleader, nurse, French maid, waitress or fast food and Playboy Bunny.
 Some people also regard nuns' habits or even aprons as uniforms.
 The uniforms may be genuine, realistic, or they may be sexualized through the use of a very short miniskirt, a very long hobble skirt or a corset, through the use of stockings, fishnet tights, or high heels, or by being made of leather or latex, according to preference.
-Sometimes uniforms are used according to what activity is being done.
+Sometimes uniforms are used according to the activity being done.
 For example, someone may wear a nurse's uniform to administer an enema or a police uniform to handcuff and cage someone.
 Two people may dress as inmates for cellmate-on-cellmate activities in a prison setting or as a submissive to a third (prison guard) roleplayer.
 This may add a sense of authenticity to the game play.
 A stripper dressed as a police officer is a popular fixture at birthday and bachelor parties.
 The "officer" begins with a mock "arrest", often using handcuffs, of the guest of honor before going into a dance routine.

 Schoolgirl uniform

 A schoolgirl uniform fetish is a sexual fetish in which someone derives sexual pleasure from viewing others dressed in the typical schoolgirl uniform, or from themselves dressing in that manner.
 The fetish is common in both Japanese and Western pornography, prostitution, and other forms of adult entertainment, making it one of the most widespread clothing-oriented fetishes worldwide.
 In Japan, the fetish often uses a modified version of the traditional Japanese school uniform adapted to the more sexualized form of the Kogal fashion style.

 The schoolgirl image may appeal to women because it allows them to project a more youthful, innocent, or virginal image.
 These same reasons can explain part of the look's appeal to males as well.
 It may also have a less sexual aspect of nostalgia, recalling memories of a simpler time in one's life.
-Indeed, fetishes often start to develop at puberty, when schoolgirls may have featured as unattainable objects of desire, for example among men who attended an all-boys school.
-Often the contrast of a fully developed woman in a childlike role is appealing, in the same manner as other forms of sexual role-playing.
+Indeed, fetishes often start to develop at puberty, when schoolgirls may have been featured as unattainable objects of desire, for example, among men who attended an all-boys school.
+Often, the contrast of a fully developed woman in a childlike role is appealing, in the same manner as other forms of sexual role-playing.

-In practice, the schoolgirl role is usually one which is sexually compliant or playfully "naughty" and submissive, while the schoolgirl's partner plays an adult authority figure such as a stern parent, teacher, or principal.
-This can include fantasies or reenactments of childhood events including corporal punishments such as spankings, canings, or paddlings, among others, or dominating situations such as bullying or seduction.
+In practice, the schoolgirl role is usually one that is sexually compliant or playfully "naughty" and submissive, while the schoolgirl's partner plays an adult authority figure such as a stern parent, teacher, or principal.
+This can include fantasies or reenactments of childhood events, including corporal punishments such as spankings, canings, or paddlings, among others, or dominating situations such as bullying or seduction.